PrsnlChnnl/Finance-API-project/README.md

 # Finance-API-project
 A RESTful API built with Sanic and SQLAlchemy for managing users, accounts, payments, and webhooks.
 Supports user authentication, admin operations, and payment processing with SQLite as the database.

-# Finance-API-project
-A RESTful API built with Sanic and SQLAlchemy for managing users, accounts, payments, and webhooks.
-Supports user authentication, admin operations, and payment processing with SQLite as the database.

 ## Features
 - User authentication (JWT-based login for admin and regular users).
 - User management (create, retrieve user info, list all users for admins).